 ENET = Ethernet overhead (18 or 22-bytes), a default of 18-bytes MUST be used unless otherwise indicated (how the CMTS determines to use 22-bytes is outside the scope of Multimedia Specification).
 In the case of a UGS flow, packets using extended Ethernet headers that are not accounted for will result in the packets being dropped (packets exceeding the Grant size must be dropped).
-In the case of a RTPS flow, packets using extended Ethernet headers that are not accounted for will result in the packets being sent on the primary (best effort) service flow.
+In the case of a RTPS flow, packets using extended Ethernet headers that are not accounted for will result on the primary (best effort) service flow.